UtvactCoda/IoT-Project/README.md

 # Project: Weather Data System
 This is a tutorial on how to build, configure and run a custom weather data system.
 The devices used for gathering temperature readings are three Raspberry Pi Pico WH with the MicroPython firmware installed.
-The full requirements list for both hardware and software can be found below in the section “Requirements / Materials”.
+The full requirements list for both hardware and software can be found below in the section “_Requirements / Materials_”.

+# Background
+This project has been built to try to solve a real-world problem (although a rather mundane one at that), where I’ve created a system that keeps track of the outdoor and indoor temperatures.
+The temperatures are then sent to a custom application that processes the data and performs different so called “_flows_” which will be described later.
+What this ultimately means, is that the system reads and compares the incoming temperature values and decides to do multiple things with the information in different parallel processes:

+1. The data is saved in a database, with the corresponding identifying information (sensor **ID**), along with the recorded data regarding both the measured **temperature** and the **time** it was measured.
+2. The data is visualized on a separate dashboard which is updated live when new incoming data arrives in the system.
+3. The same data is also processed further: the measurements are compared with each other to find out which sensor has the lowest measured temperature.
+The result is then passed on to the dashboard as well as to a separate LCD display (see the _Hardware_ section below).
+The idea is that every time the sensor with the lowest reading changes, a notification is sent to the user via the dashboard and via the LCD display.

+The estimated time to complete this tutorial from start to finish is between 1 to 3 hours, depending on how much you’ve previously worked with programming, electronics and the Internet of Things (hereon referred to as _IoT_).
+It’s a somewhat complex project and therefore needs a lot of work to set up.